tymyrddin/android-mitigations/source/docs/services/messaging.md

-# Use a secure messaging service
+# Using secure messaging services

 Install a secure messanger app and make it the default SMS messenger.
 A secure messaging service is a critical tool for private and secure communications.
 In most countries, it is safe to assume that telecoms are recording all SMS message traffic.